Better Bottle Bill

-We are asking Governor Hochul and our NY State elected officials to (1) Expand the Bottle Bill to include wine, spirits, hard cider, and most non-carbonated beverages; (2) Increase the deposit from 5-cents to 10-cents; and (3) Use the additional revenues to boost enforcement and to expand redemption centers into “food deserts” that limit consumers’ ability to redeem their deposits.
+We are asking Governor Hochul and our NY State elected officials to pass NY Senate Bill 9164 and NY Assembly Bill 10184.
+These bills would expand the current NY Bottle Bill to: (1) Include wine, spirits, hard cider, and most non-carbonated beverages; (2) Increase the deposit from 5-cents to 10-cents; and (3) Require the use of specific amounts of recycled materials in plastic, aluminum, and glass beverage containers.

 States with bottle deposit laws have a beverage container recycling rate of around 60%, while non-deposit states only reach about 24%.
 Michigan and Oregon have already increased their deposit to 10 cents, leading to an immediate increase in recycling redemption rates.
 A mere inflation update would likely make a 5-cent deposit in 1982 nearly fifteen cents today.
 It’s past time for New York to raise its deposit to a dime.